Kaabil: Soundtrack

-Complete soundtrack album was released on 21 December 2016 by T-Series.
+The soundtrack album was released on 21 December 2016 by T-Series.

-The soundtrack for Kaabil is composed by Rajesh Roshan.
+The soundtrack was composed by Rajesh Roshan.
 The song "Haseeno Ka Deewana" is a cover version of "Sara Zamana" from Roshan's original soundtrack to the film Yaarana (1981).
 The original Yaarana version was sung by Kishore Kumar, and featured Amitabh Bachchan and Neetu Singh in the music video.
 The Kaabil cover version is sung by Payal Dev with rapper Raftaar, while the music video is an item number featuring Urvashi Rautela.